Aditya7024/Monster-Dungen/README.md

+# Requirments:
+Pygame: The main library used for handling graphics, sound, and game logic.
+Install via pip: pip install pygame
+Python 3.x: Ensure you are using a compatible Python version (e.g., Python 3.8 or higher).
+Required assets: Make sure the following directories and files are included in your project:

+assets/images/ (for buttons, characters, items, weapons, tiles) assets/audio/ (for music and sound effects)
+Levels/ (for CSV files representing different game levels) Constants.py (for any constants used in the game, like screen dimensions and scale values) Character.py, Weapon.py, Items.py, World.py, Button.py (for the various game components you've created)

 # Monster Killer

 **Monster Killer** is an adventure game where players battle monsters across multiple levels, collect coins and potions, and face off against an AI-generated Boss.
 The Boss fights back by shooting at the player, adding a thrilling challenge!